5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i Common 060D Patch/README.md

     	}
 	```

-  Most of the newer machines fall into this case.
-Just follow the usual method (rename-patch).
-The documentation package provides.
+  Most of the newer machines fall into this category.
+Just follow the usual method (rename-patch) as described.

   - ***SSDT-GPRW*** (patch file with binary rename data inside)
   - ***SSDT-UPRW*** (binary renaming data inside the patch file)